March 27, 2026

 A well-structured case study does something no pitch can: it lets a previous client do your selling for you.
 When a roofing company owner reads how another roofing company booked 22 extra jobs in 60 days using your system, the objections evaporate.

-This guide shows you exactly how to build, format, and deploy case studies to close AI automation deals faster.
+This guide shows you exactly how to build, format, and deploy case studies to close AI automation deals faster — including the specific metrics to track, the exact words to use in follow-up emails, and the psychological reasons why certain case studies close deals while others get ignored.

 When to Use a Case Study in Your Sales Process